VeraVisions/nuclide/Documentation/Surf_data.md

 So in Nuclide, there's a few options too as to how you're able to define what property anything is made of.

--   For the level geometry, a `surfaceparm` is used to define what material properties to use.
+-   For the level geometry, a surfaceprop is used to define what material properties to use.
 There are a lot of basic materials to choose from there.
--   For models, the `surfaceParm` command inside the .QC can be used to define a surfaceparm.
 -   Entities can **specify** which entry from `scripts/surfaceproperties.txt` get's used.
 This is required for NSPhysicsEntity derived classes.